johnhw/pyspacenavigator/README.md

         time.sleep(0.5)

 ## State objects
-State objects have 7 attributes: [t,x,y,z,roll,pitch,yaw].
-T is a timestamp in seconds since the script started. x,y,z are translations in the range [-1.0, 1.0] and roll, pitch, yaw are rotations in the range [-1.0, 1.0].
+State objects returned from read() have 7 attributes: [t,x,y,z,roll,pitch,yaw].

+* t: timestamp in seconds since the script started.
+* x,y,z: translations in the range [-1.0, 1.0]
+* roll, pitch, yaw: rotations in the range [-1.0, 1.0].